 Dodge is known for quick muscle cars and powerful SUVs that people love to drive, so it’s no surprise the Dodge extended warranty can help drivers keep their vehicles running years into the future.
 We’ll cover the warranty’s specifics and compare it to third-party options.

 If you’re thinking of an extended warranty for your Dodge, you should know that you have many options besides a factory-backed Mopar® Vehicle Protection Plan.
 We’ve reviewed a number of the best extended car warranty companies to help you in your research.

 Before you settle on a provider, be sure to call around and get multiple quotes to find the best deal.
-Below are the three third-party providers we recommend getting a free quote from.
+Above are the three third-party providers we recommend getting a free quote from.
 Otherwise, keep reading for the full details on the Dodge extended warranty plan.

-Benefits of a Dodge Extended Warranty
+Dodge Extended Warranty Coverage

 The main reason to consider an extended warranty is because the factory warranty on your Dodge won’t last forever.
 Dodge’s bumper-to-bumper warranty lasts for 3 years/36,000 miles and covers most of the mechanical parts on the vehicle.
 The powertrain warranty lasts 5 years/60,000 miles and covers the guts of the car – the engine, drivetrain and transmission.